rolivav/concurrentsortproxymodel/README.md

 # concurrentsortproxymodel
-Proxy model that sorts the source model concurrently, to not block the main thread.
+Proxy model that sorts the source model concurrently, to not block the main thread.(WIP)